luanReis/testing-angular/README.md

 	python -m SimpleHTTPServer

-Then open http://localhost:8000/app in the browswer!
+Then open http://localhost:8000/app in the browser!

 ## Tests